orbinski/timeout-bug/README.md

 You might need to re-run the add_contenttypes.ps1 script a few times to get the timeouts.

-Please note that issue is only happening when you reference another content type (which can already exist in db).
+Please note that issue is only happening when you use lists of or inline blocks of other content types (which can already exist in db).
 Example node script generates a modest load at 1 rps whilst we previously used 50.